ropensci/rvertnet/cran-comments.md

 --------

-This release includes a new function, swaps a dependency, and some minor changes and bug fixes.
+This release includes a bug fix for a data source that moved on the web.

 Sincerely,
 Scott Chamberlain